 One reviewer called it “the first post-TV news-era textbook in the field.”
 Comes with a unique online workbook, making it “a multimedia-journalism textbook that is truly multimedia.”

 Broadcast News and Writing Stylebook, 5th edition, by Robert Papper.
 Allyn & Bacon, 2012.

 A style guide designed for broadcast journalists.

-Broadcast News Handbook: Writing, Reporting, And Producing in a Converging Media World, 3rd edition, by C. A. Tuggle, Forrest Carr, Suzanne Huffman.
-McGraw-Hill Companies, 2006.
+Broadcast News Handbook: Writing, Reporting, And Producing in the Age of Social Media, 5th edition, by C. A. Tuggle, Forrest Carr, Suzanne Huffman.
+McGraw-Hill Companies, 2013.

 Comprehensive text for introductory broadcast courses.

-An introduction to the art of visual storytelling
+An introduction to the art of TV storytelling

 Television News, 3rd edition, Teresa Keller and Steve Hawkins.
 Holcomb Hathaway Publishing, 2009

 Covers writing, reporting, shooting and editing TV news.

 Writing News for Broadcast, 3rd edition, by Edward Bliss, Jr. and James L. Hoyt, Columbia University Press, 1994.